Parallel by Chr (py)

 [View full source code on GitHub](https://github.com/dnanexus/dnanexus-example-applets/tree/master/Tutorials/python/samtools_count_para_chr_subprocess_py)

-To take full advantage of the scalability that cloud computing offers, our scripts have to implement the correct methodologies.
-This applet tutorial will:
+To take full advantage of the scalability that cloud computing offers, your scripts have to implement the correct methodologies.
+This applet tutorial shows you how to:

 "runSpec": {